Seasoned Pro: Be Mindful of These Winter Health Hazards

 Wintertime Blues: Seasonal Affective Disorder

 Seasonal Affective Disorder, otherwise known as SAD, can occur due to decreased amounts of daylight during the winter months.
-The fewer hours of bright light can disrupt the body's internal clock, causing a drop in the levels of a mood-affecting chemical called serotonin.
+Fewer hours of bright light can disrupt the body's internal clock, causing a drop in the levels of a mood-affecting chemical called serotonin.
 Add to that, levels of melatonin, which help to regulate sleep and wake cycles, can be altered, too.
 Plus plenty of holidays fall within the winter months, and family loss and stress can be especially hard at this time of year.
-But SAD is treatable with light therapy, counseling and medications, extra outdoors time in the winter, and daily exercise.

 A Cold Heart Can Be Problematic